A company’s liquidity is often one of the most discussed topics.

 References and Credits

-1. Financial figures in all charts and tables were obtained and referenced from BYND Annual and Quarterly Reports.
+1. All financial figures in this article were obtained and referenced from Beyond Meat’s financial statements which are available in BYND Annual and Quarterly Reports.

 - What makes up General Motors’ capital structure?

-- Tesla’s improving return on equity and return on assets drove stock price higher
+- Tesla’s improving return on equity and return on assets ratio will drive stock price higher